Henry Halleck: General-in-Chief

-Halleck, more a bureaucrat than a soldier, was able to impose little discipline or direction on his field commanders.
+Halleck, more a bureaucrat than a combat soldier, was able to impose little discipline or direction on his field commanders.
 Strong personalities such as George B. McClellan, John Pope, and Ambrose Burnside routinely ignored his advice and instructions.
 A telling example of his lack of control was during the Northern Virginia Campaign of 1862, when Halleck was unable to motivate McClellan to reinforce Pope in a timely manner, contributing to the Union defeat at the Second Battle of Bull Run.
 It was from this incident that Halleck fell from grace.
-Abraham Lincoln said that he had given Halleck full power and responsibility as general in chief.
-"He ran it on that basis till Pope's defeat; but ever since that event he has shrunk from responsibility whenever it was possible."In Halleck's defense, his subordinate commanders in the Eastern Theater, whom he did not select, were reluctant to move against General Robert E. Lee and the Army of Northern Virginia.
+Abraham Lincoln said that he had given Halleck full power and responsibility as general-in-chief.
+"He ran it on that basis till Pope's defeat; but ever since that event he has shrunk from responsibility whenever it was possible."

+In Halleck's defense, his subordinate commanders in the Eastern Theater, whom he did not select, were reluctant to move against General Robert E. Lee and the Army of Northern Virginia.
 Many of his generals in the West, other than Grant, also lacked aggressiveness.
 And despite Lincoln's pledge to give the general in chief full control, both he and Secretary of War Edwin M. Stanton micromanaged many aspects of the military strategy of the nation.
-Halleck wrote to Sherman, "I am simply a military advisor of the Secretary of War and the President, and must obey and carry out what they decide upon, whether I concur in their decisions or not.
+Halleck wrote to Sherman in February 1864, "I am simply a military advisor of the Secretary of War and the President, and must obey and carry out what they decide upon, whether I concur in their decisions or not.
 As a good soldier I obey the orders of my superiors.
-If I disagree with them I say so, but when they decide, is my duty faithfully to carry out their decision."
+If I disagree with them I say so, but when they decide, it is my duty faithfully to carry out their decision."
+However, biographer John F. Marszalek points out that this role was one that Halleck had crafted for himself by his failure to take responsibility and issue orders to his subordinates.
+Lincoln and Stanton had brought Halleck to Washington to command the Union armies and get results such as he had in the West, but Halleck drew back from the task.

+That Lincoln and Stanton were serious in their willingness to cede control to Halleck – after removing McClellan as general-in-chief, the two has performed that role between themselves – can be seen by their behavior with Grant when he came East to take the same role.
+Although they offered advice and broad strategic goals, they left Grant alone, and Grant took the challenge in a way that Halleck never did.